irisonia/ServicePathMapper/README.md

 Feel free to comment, add information, or suggest fixes on existing issues-your feedback is valuable!

 - **Contributing & Roadmap:**
-Contributions are welcome!
 See the [open issues](https://github.com/irisonia/ServicePathMapper/issues) for bugs, feature requests, and planned enhancements.
-If you have ideas or want to help shape the roadmap, please open a new issue or join the discussion on existing ones.
+If you encounter a bug or have feedback or ideas, please open a new issue or join the discussion on existing ones.
+Pull requests are not being accepted at this time.

 ---